 Two-thirds of women were under employment by the 70s and as a result, convenience was crucial more than ever for families on the go.
 But the height of the 70s suburbia was entertaining guests via dinner-parties.
 Mum could enjoy rolling in bottles of Blue Nun or Black Tower on a funky hostess trolley, adding a heightened sense of dining before the main event – a spread of glamorous 1970s dishes.

-“Margaret, dear, I’m hosting a dinner party Wednesday, do come over?”
+“Margaret, dear, I’m hosting a dinner party on Wednesday, do come over?”

-But there's more; prawn cocktail served with salad cream and tomato ketchup for a dazzling party snack; sherry trifle, soggy jelly-fruit flan, cool-whip, spam, stroganoff, steak and chips, egg and chips, fondue and frozen wonders.
-From arctic roll, to black forest gateaux, to angel delight, all enjoyed as a working class feast.
-Golden Wonder's launch of Pot Noodle in 1977 was the icing on the cake we had been waiting for, till Delia.
+But there’s more; prawn cocktail served with salad cream and tomato ketchup for a dazzling party snack; sherry trifle, soggy jelly-fruit flan, cool-whip, spam, stroganoff, steak and chips, egg and chips, fondue and frozen wonders.
+From arctic roll, to black forest gateaux, to angel delight, all enjoyed as a working-class feast.
+The Golden Wonder’s launch of Pot Noodle in 1977 was the icing on the cake we had been waiting for, until Delia…

 The Delia Effect

 Food icon and majestic 70s chef, Delia Smith paved the way to delicious 70s Recipes.
 Fanny Craddock ruled the 60s and Delia revitalized the possibilities of home-cooked food by going with the times.

 Delia brought everyone back to basics with her food.
 Her recipes throughout the years have tackled every new development in varying cuisine, from canned produce to freezer essentials.
 Writing with a retro-approach to her ‘no-nonsense’ cooking style, the 70s Cookbook showcases her best recipes of the 70s, like “How to cook chips and everything”, “What’s your beef?” and “Trust the British to Bring Home the Bacon” (pun-tastic in our opinion).